USF-HII/usf-hii.github.io/pages/hii-hpc/modules.md

 ### Modules

-Custom software built by USF Research Computinis available via the [Modules](http://modules.sourceforge.net/) system.
+Custom software built by USF Research Computing available via the [Modules](http://modules.sourceforge.net/) system.

 Modules gives the user fine-grained control to select a set of applications as well as the specific versions they wish to use